 It always seems to catch me by surprise.
 I know it is coming, but year after year, it happens – that first cold, wet, miserable, all-day-rain, can’t go outside kind of day.
 The air is heavy, the wind is brisk, the chill seems to go right through whatever I’m wearing.
 It almost seems like it could snow!

 The tiny heaters, scattered around the cottage, whir constantly.
 I search for my jeans, stuffed in the back of the closet, abandoned there since early-May.
 My usual cottage uniform; wrinkled shorts, a tattered tee-shirt, and flip-flops; gives way to sweatshirts over multiple layers of whatever I can find.
 Socks feel strange, shoes, long pants.
 I didn’t expect this cold, this soon.
 For roof and other renovation services, you can contact experts from flat roof repair experts serving Dublin and nearby areas to get your repaired roofs done.
+You should learn ways to make your roof last for a long time.
+It has to be well constructed so that any storm will not damage it.
 CAN Roof Construction experts can also help you to get your roofs done with their outstanding service.
 As renovation also includes paintings you can also call experts from https://www.myhousepainter.com/ to get painting services.People can check out Wegnerroofing.com this website and get best services.
 You can also contact experts like a team of roofers at Huntsville, AL to avail roof services.

 I sit for a while, looking out at the Lake, contemplating my next move, the day.
 It is quiet, only an occasional boat passes.
 Nature is moving in, ready to take over for the cold Winter ahead.
 Poking through the freezer, I find a hearty roast, perfect to warm up for an early dinner.